AnujaLawankar/Employee-Tracker/README.md

 ## Description:-

-1. Employee-Tracker is used to manage and keep track on employee information for particular busniess database. which is called content management systems (CMS).
+1. Employee-Tracker is used to manage and keep track on employee information for particular business database. which is called content management systems (CMS).

 2. This is a command line application.
 Where questions answers prompts are used to display data from database.